GvidasR/bootstrap-addons/README.md

 ## no-padding

-Classes that i use to remove paddings from columns
+Classes that removes paddings from columns

 ```css
 	.no-padding[-xs/sm/md/lg/xl/all]	/* Removes paddings from left & right */